Philosophy and Aesthetic

 Building Artists From the Ground Up

-My specialization in teaching acting is the characterization technique of the master actor Michael Chekhov.
-I am drawn to his work because he urges the actor, when building a character, to create and embody a new person “from the ground up”.
+My specialization as a teacher of acting is based in the technique of the master actor Michael Chekhov.
+I am drawn to Chekhov's work because he urges actors, when building a character, to create and embody a new person.
+I dare students to inhabit a new and exciting life and to use their art to explore their own definition of humanity and to discover fresh aspects of themselves.
+In familiar terminology, I compare acting to creating an avatar, reminding students that the word avatar comes from Hindu, signifying "the embodiment of a soul in any form."
 Chekhov takes the actor past the artifice of the stage to a truly ontological journey of spirit and being.
 In my classes I dare students to "be somebody other than themselves" and "to take on a new and exciting life".
 I push my students to use their art to explore their own definition of humanity.
 Whether I'm teaching acting, playwriting, theory, or history there are many points throughout the semester when I ask my students to put themselves, literally, "in another person's shoes".
 I will bring different pairs of shoes to class and ask them to put them on, walk around in them, let their bodies respond to change in their center of gravity, and feel how that "other person" navigates space.
 Once they are comfortable with walking as this new person, I will begin to introduce objects into the space with which they need to interact.
 Finally, I will urge them to find the "voice that wants to come out of that new body they now inhabit".
 Ultimately, my hope is that the lessons learned through the process of becoming a new character "from the ground up" may have some resonance in their personal life as well.

 I am particularly drawn to drama that allows for the examination and definition of community and how that may be reflected in the work of an acting ensemble.
 My excitement for a theatre piece is directly linked to discovering its ability to resonate to the community in which it will be performed.
 Although each play I have directed has been very different in style and presentation, it is my hope that the sense of ensemble always shines through.
 My experience as an actor guides me in nurturing finely tuned and expressive performances from the students.
 My work as a playwright assures that I will respect the text and the playwright’s intent.
 My roots in political theatre serve me in discovering parallels between the characters portrayed, the actors portraying them, and the audience receiving them.
 This sense of ensemble doesn’t involve only the cast.
 I wholeheartedly embrace the collaborative process with designers and colleagues and feel gratefully rewarded when a production is able to showcase the brilliant talents of all involved.